 - Their biggest web influencers: major blogs and news sites talking about them online.

 - Their top sources: see whether most of their mentions come from forums, images, or news sites.

 - Brand sentiment: whether people speak about them positively or negatively.

-- Location of mentions: where in the world people talk them:
+- Location of mentions: where in the world people are talking about them.

-And those are just a few of the very interesting and often enlightening data points provided.
+Those are just a few of the very interesting, and often enlightening data points provided.

 As the name suggests, Reputology is just what many brands need to protect their reputation.
 This tool specializes in review tracking – to let you easily find and monitor brand reviews all over the web.